VictorHugoAmaral/VictorHugoAmaral/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Front-end, UI/UX and tray development (Freelancer)
+- 🔭 I’m currently working on Front-end, UI/UX and Tray development (Freelancer)
 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with learning software development